thpongue/rockpaperscissors/docs/artifacts.md

 		- sass messing up wrecks watch and js sometimes does it too - dunno why though
 		- why do i have the module('app'); code in setupMocks?
 		- consider symlinking back end and front end into one location
+		- full build isn't closing
+		- back-end needs a dummy version of all dependencies